developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/api/switchscanner/index.md

 The `SWITCH_SCANNER_EX` extra (added in DataWedge 6.6) allow scanners to be selected by a friendly name as defined in the [scanner identifier table](#scanneridentifiers).

->Note: SWITCH_SCANNER API is only supported for single scanners and is not supported with use of multiple scanners.
+>Note: SWITCH_SCANNER API is only supported with use of a single scanner and not supported  with multiple scanners.

 ### Function Prototypes